Henry Tizard: Life

 Tizard was born in Gillingham, Kent in 1885, the only son of Thomas Henry Tizard (1839–1924), naval officer and hydrographer, and his wife, Mary Elizabeth Churchward.
 His ambition to join the navy was thwarted by poor eyesight, and he instead studied at Westminster School and Magdalen College, Oxford, where he concentrated on mathematics and chemistry, doing work on indicators and the motions of ions in gases.
 Tizard graduated in 1908 and at his tutor's suggestion, he spent time in Berlin, where he met and formed a close friendship with Frederick Alexander Lindemann, later an influential scientific advisor of Winston Churchill.
 In 1909, he became a researcher in the Davy–Faraday Laboratory of the Royal Institution, working on colour change indicators.
 In 1911, Tizard returned to Oxford as a tutorial fellow at Oriel College and to work as a demonstrator in the electrical laboratory.
 On 25 July 1942, Tizard was elected President of Magdalen College, Oxford.
 He resigned this position in 1946.

-Tizard was married on 24 April 1915 to Kathleen Eleanor (d.
-1968), daughter of Arthur Prangley Wilson, a mining engineer.
-They had three sons: Sir (John) Peter Mills Tizard, who became a professor of paediatrics at the University of London and Regius Professor of Physic at Oxford (1916-1993); Richard Henry Tizard (1917–2005), an engineer and senior tutor at Churchill College, Cambridge; and David (b.
-1922), a general practitioner in London.
+Tizard was married on 24 April 1915 to Kathleen Eleanor (died 1968), daughter of Arthur Prangley Wilson, a mining engineer.
+They had three sons: Sir (John) Peter Mills Tizard, who became a professor of paediatrics at the University of London and Regius Professor of Physic at Oxford (1916–1993); Richard Henry Tizard (1917–2005), an engineer and senior tutor at Churchill College, Cambridge; and David (born 1922), a general practitioner in London.

+On the first of July 1914 Henry Tizard left UK on the SS Euripides.
+He was accompanied by New Zealander Sir Ernest Rutherford, and many other scientists including the German physicist Peter Pringsheim.
+They were travelling to Australia for the 84th annual meeting of the British Association for the Advancement of Science (B.A.A.S.) which spent about 6 to 8 weeks visiting the cities of Perth, Adelaide, Melbourne, Sydney, and Brisbane.
+Unfortunately a trip to New Zealand was cancelled when World War I broke out on 28 July 1914.
+Lectures were open to the public and were very popular.

+There is an album of private photographs taken by Winifred van Praagh who was travelling first class on this voyage and it includes several photos of these scientists.
+The caption on one of the photos says "Admiralty tug 7th August 1914 announced by megaphone war declared and saying 'Germans had been wiped out on sea, land and in the air' great cheers from Euripides."
+The ship arrived in New Zealand on 15 September 1914, after a journey of 2.5 months.
+Peter Pringsheim was interred in Melborne until after the war in 1919.